Harriethw/queer-net/content/home.md

     description: " Queer Tech and the reading group came together for a lovely evening to discuss two incredible texts; Hacker Manifesto McKenzie Wark & The Real World of Technology Ursula Franklin"
+  - name: Creating Queer Values in Community Tech 30/1/24
+    description: "A space to share our experiences in queer spaces, university/institutional spaces, tech spaces to create values for machine streams.
+This value creation was an interpretation of Dr Max Liboiron and the CLEAR Labs value creation and consensus making practice. "
 ---
 A queer collective based in Bristol, UK, interested in building, subverting and hacking technology.